-Bangweulu Wetlands’ continued survival as a sustainable ecosystem is dependent on its owners deriving lasting benefits, whereby they recognise conservation as a viable land-use choice.
+Bangweulu Wetlands’ continued survival as a sustainable ecosystem depends on its owners deriving lasting benefits whereby they recognise conservation as a viable land-use choice.

 Focus on black lechwe

-Bangweulu is the only place in the world that you will find wild black lechwe Kobus leche smithemani.
+Bangweulu is the only place in the world where you will find wild black lechwe Kobus leche smithemani.

-Like red lechwe Kobus leche leche and Kafue lechwe Kobus leche kafuensis, black lechwe are slow runners, but excellent swimmers and are often seen grazing shoulder-deep in water.
-Their greasy coats act as a sort of water-proofing but also give off a distinctive odour.
-Black lechwe are classified as vulnerable by IUCN
+Like red lechwe Kobus leche leche and Kafue lechwe Kobus leche kafuensis, black lechwe are slow runners but excellent swimmers and are often seen grazing shoulder-deep in water.
+Their greasy coats act as waterproofing but also give off a distinctive odour.
+Black lechwe are classified as vulnerable by IUCN.

 Focus on shoebill